Research

 Over the last 15 years, a remote unheated off-grid cabin has been monitored using a variety of hardware and software solutions.
 The problems of limited sun and cold temperatures at the Alaska location have been solved using both custom and commercially available equipment.

 A custom solution using a low power linux computer with a cellular module was developed by Serenity Lake Communications.
 This custom solution had the advantage of very low data consumption and very low power usage.
 For hourly monitoring of 50 data points, data consumption averaged 1/2 megabyte per month.
-Average power consumption was 1/4 watt.
+A special mode using a sleep mode of the low power linux computer used 6 watts for a few seconds, 2.4 watts for 2 minutes each hour with near 0 watts for 58 minutes for an average consumption of 1/10th watt.

 For extended industrial temperature ratings (-40°C to +85°C), the line of equipment from Morningstar Corporation is an excellent solution.
 Morningstar Corporation provides guidance for cellular or satellite connected monitoring of their equipment.
 The actual implementation of monitoring is left to the end user.
 Serenity Lake Communications has developed solutions for monitoring the Morningstar Corporation equipment as well as weather stations, cameras, heating systems and limited security systems.